DanielYWoo/danielywoo.github.io/_posts/2021-01-26-application-development-with-time-1.markdown

 So this is where things are wrong, when getTimestamp(i) on TIMESTAMP field, and you change your time zone and read it again, the UTC Epoch will be wrong.
 The root cause is TIMESTAMP should be designed to return a string including time zone information like '2021-01-26T01:00:00+2' or just return a UTC epoch.
 The current design of TIMESTAMP in MySQL is totally wrong and very confusing.

 Since TIMESTAMP is not implemented correctly and it cannot represent time beyond the year 2038 due to its internal 4 bytes storage design (wrong design again).
-On the other hand, DATETIME is a floating date type, you should NEVER use it for both explicit and floating time.

 Recap, if you want explicit dates in MySQL, you can always convert your local time to UTC and save it to DATETIME field, then you always read the time in UTC, return that information to the frontend application in either UTC epoch, or a string including timezone info.
 If you want floating time, just use LocalDateTime on DATETIME field.